HamzaWorkSpace/laravel-vite-vue-setup/README.md

                 }
             }

-15) now run npm run dev and php artisan serve command to see the output on server
+15) now run npm run dev and php artisan serve command to see the output on the browser